ucsb-cs156/w22/_lectures/lect00.md

 2. Everyone log in to the Slack in another window (Zoom open in one window, slack in another.)

    Everyone find the Slack channel for your team.
-It will have a name such as `team-6pm-b`.
+It will have a name such as `w22-5pm-3`.
 Everyone on the team join that channel, and introduce yourself with a post.

    The post should include
    * (a) The name you like to be called
    * (b) Your pronouns (e.g. she/her/hers, he/him/his, they/them/theirs)
-   * (c) The time zone you are in (e.g. Pacific (UTC-8), Eastern (UTC-5), China (UTC+8), etc.)
-   * (d) Your computing platform(s): Windows, Mac, Linux, or WSL (Windows Subsystem for Linux)
+   * (c) Your computing platform(s): Windows, Mac, Linux, or WSL (Windows Subsystem for Linux)
-   * (e) Optional: Something interesting about yourself (this may be unrelated to Computing)
+   * (d) Optional: Something interesting about yourself (this may be unrelated to Computing)
-   * (f) Optional: Something you are hoping to learn in this course
+   * (e) Optional: Something you are hoping to learn in this course

    Completing this step earn you 60% of the participation points for today's class, and you earn those as an individual.
 (This part can be made up later.)